Red Hen Publications

 I do think the Ministry may have been in one of its Muggle-protective cycles around then, and demonizing wizards who attacked Muggles (particularly for no obvious cause — other than perhaps trespassing) may have been SOP.
 Such behavior would have rocked the boat and endangered secrecy, of course.
 And, in fact, Aberforth brings up the point that Ariana would have been regarded as a security risk if anyone knew of her condition.

 Except that her “condition” presumably hadn’t manifested yet at that point.
-Not if the Muggles’ attack is what caused it.
+Not if the Muggles’ attack is really what caused it.

 So why did Percival sacrifice his life, liberty and sanity by leaping into the breech in his daughter’s defense if she is unlikely to have been held responsible for her actions?